Sayvai/python-django-littlelemon/README.md

 10. Create a few menu items from within the admin interface dashboard at [http://127.0.0.1:8000/admin/](http://127.0.0.1:8000/admin/) by selecting the `+ Add` option to the right of the label `Menus` from within the left panel of the dashboard.
 Or, you could alternatively use your favourite REST client (e.g. Insomnia, Postman, etc), as long as you have generated and supply a valid token for the admin account in the request header (e.g. ` Authorization: "TOKEN 1234abge..."`), in which the token can also be obtained from the admin dashboard, or REST client ( `/auth/token/login/`).

-You may enter the following example menu items for inspiration:
+You may populate the menu items model / table with the following examples, for inspiration:

 ```
 name: "Edamame Beans"